etrusci-org/quotes/markdown/quotes.md

 ## Carl Jung

+- If the path before you is clear, you're probably on someone else's.
 - Your vision will become clear only when you look into your own heart.
 Who looks outside, dreams; who looks inside, awakes.